 I remember I was reading something, and after about 45 minutes my eyelids got heavy and I was too tired to read anymore.
 I squinted over at my empty mug of tea, still skeptical even though I knew it had worked.
 But I am a skeptic no more!
 Celestial Seasonings makes many flavors in their Sleepytime tea line, like peach, mint, and vanilla.

 Play White Noise

 Background noises are probably one of the most effective solutions that help me fall asleep when I can’t.
 Besides white noise, I love ocean waves, campfire crackling, and country night sounds.
-I’ll play these either on my phone or our Google Home Mini when I get into bed at night.
-They remind me of some of my favorite peaceful places so that my body relaxes enough to fall asleep.
-Plus, both of these options allow me to set sleep timers, so they automatically turn off after a set amount of time.
+They remind me of some of my favorite peaceful places so that my body relaxes for sleep.

 Soak in Epsom Salt Baths